 A few insights from personal experience

 Not so long ago, Ahrefs published a similar study on buying links.
-While their research has many great points, I would take their percentages on the number of sites that ask for a fee with a grain of salt because they actually didn’t get a clear response from over 70% of websites they reached out too.
+While their research has many great points, I would take their percentages on the number of sites that ask for a fee with a grain of salt because they actually didn’t get a clear response from over 70% of the websites they reached out to.

 However, comparing these percentages does give you a good comparison in relative terms.

 In our personal experience, Travel blogs and Mommy bloggers (which probably aligns with Parenting from the above graph) are the two niches where you get asked to cover publishing fees the most.